17th National Congress of the Chinese Communist Party: Effects on lower party officials

 In addition, as people at the top level of the party retire, there is room for younger members of the party to move up one level.
 Hence the party congress is a time of a general personnel reshuffle, and the climax of negotiations that involve not only the top leadership but practically all significant political positions in Mainland China.
 Notably, fifth-generation leadership hopefuls Xi Jinping and Li Keqiang will leave vacancies in the top leadership position of Shanghai and Liaoning.
 In addition, Hubei, Guangdong, Chongqing and possibly Tianjin will all go through regional leadership changes.
 Because of the pyramid structure of the party and the existence of mandatory retirement ages, cadres who are not promoted at a party congress are likely to face the end of their political careers.
 Current provincial-level officials see the Congress as a chance for promotion to Beijing.
 The Congress will also be significant in determining the amount of influence still held by former General secretary Jiang Zemin, as reflected by the personnel changes.

 Although Hong Kong has its separate political system, Congress is being watched closely by the Special Administrative Region as well.
 Hong Kong media has often been very vocal in speculation and in reporting events of the Congress.
 The political direction set by the decisions will have a large impact on the direction of Hong Kong's development in the coming years as well.
-Taiwan, which recently made another series of moves provoking Beijing, will pay attention to the 17th Congress due to the variations in the direction determined by the current leadership, even though it is very unlikely that China's Taiwan policy will change.